 Deferring sending energy in a channel until the LAA device is ready to transmit

-IEEE 802 understands that changes to LAA of the type suggested above are substantial and may take some time.
-An alternative approach might be to demonstrate by analysis and simulation that the transmission of energy by LAA for purpose of blocking access to the channel by other systems does not cause substantive harm to those systems.
-We are not aware of any such studies at this time.

-Suggestion: The use of the Discovery Reference Signals in LAA should be clarified
+Transmission of Discovery Reference Signals should be clearly bounded to avoid excess airtime overhead on unlicensed spectrum

-Situation: LAA allows DRS special access to the medium
+Situation: LAA allows regularly transmitted DRS special access to the medium

 LAA specifies that a Discovery Reference Signal (without PDSCH) may be transmitted after sensing the medium is free for 25 µs (short LBT), using an ED Threshold of 5 dB less than normal.
-This approach recognises the high importance of DRS signals in LTE and LAA.
+This approach recognizes the high importance of DRS signals in LTE and LAA.

 Problem: It is not clear how often the special access for DRS will be used in practice